AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	content doWithIndex: [ :v :i | array at: i put: v ]
 ```

+These methods will be properly tested in the following subsections.

-## Unit test
+## Creating the unit test

 We can now write a unit test.
-The class `MMatrixTest` will contains all out tests of `MMatrix`:
+The class `MMatrixTest` will contains all out tests about `MMatrix`.
+Consider the class:

 ```Smalltalk
 TestCase subclass: #MMatrixTest